Why doesn't Germany supply Ukraine with heavy weapons?

-Berlin finds itself under increasing international pressure to give Kiev more military support.
-But not all of Germany’s justifications for denying shipments of heavy weapons hold up, analysts say.
-German Federal Chancellor Olaf Scholz has been the target of incessant criticism, accused of procrastinating and breaking his promises to provide Ukraine with heavy weapons. defend from the Russian invader.
+German Chancellor Olaf Scholz has been the target of incessant criticism, accused of procrastinating and breaking his promises to provide Ukraine with heavy weapons to defend itself from the Russian invader.

 Berlin has given several justifications for this position.
 Does he support himself?
-DW checks some facts.
+THE DW check some facts.

 “Germany is simply following the line of its allies”

 That’s been Scholz’s mantra since Russia marched into Ukrainian territory on February 24.
-He says he is proceeding in close coordination with partners in the North Atlantic Treaty Organization (NATO) and the European Union.
+He claims to be proceeding in close coordination with NATO (North Atlantic Treaty Organization) and European Union partners.

-“Look at what our allies are doing, for example our friends from the G7,” he said at a press conference last Tuesday, stating that countries such as Canada, the United Kingdom and the United States would have sent the same amount of equipment. than Germany.
+“Look what our allies are doing, for example our friends in the G7”said in an interview with journalists last Tuesday (19.Apr.2022), stating that countries such as Canada, the United Kingdom and the United States would have sent the same amount of equipment as Germany.

-But two days later, on Thursday, the US announced a new $800 million military aid package for Ukraine, including heavy artillery, bringing the total US contributions to $3 billion since the Russian president, Vladimir Putin, started the war.
+But 2 days later, on Thursday (21.Apr.2022), the US announced a new US$800 million military aid package for Ukraine, including heavy artillery, bringing the total US contributions to US$3 billion, since Russian President Vladimir Putin started the war.

 In contrast, until the beginning of April, when the most recent information available from the German Economy Ministry dates, Berlin’s expenditure on Ukrainian defense was around 186 million euros, mainly for the purchase of grenades launched by howitzers, anti-aircraft missiles , machine guns, ammunition and protective equipment – but not heavy weaponry.